bilo-io/tut-fed/README.md

   },
 ```

+Now we can run the `webpack-dev-server` with the command `npm start`.
+In this dev mode, any edits that you make recompile the app and serve the updated without having to manully reload the webapp after every change.

-Now that we can create a production package with the `build` script, the server should point to that directory (`dist/`) instead.
+Furthermore, we can create a production package with the `build` script, the server should point to that directory (`dist/`) instead.

 `server.js`:
 ```javascript